 A Voluntary Disclosure Agreement, or VDA, is a formal process offered by most states that allows you to proactively report past-due sales tax.
 In exchange for coming forward voluntarily, states typically waive penalties and limit the “look-back” period to three or four years, regardless of how long you were actually non-compliant.

-When to self-report vs. wait
+When to Self-report vs. Wait

 Self-reporting proactively is almost always the better approach.
 It lets you control the process, limit your financial exposure, and demonstrate good faith to the state.
 Waiting is risky—if the state discovers you first, you’ll face a full audit with no penalty relief and an unlimited look-back period.

-Working with professionals to minimize exposure
+Working with Professionals to Minimize Exposure

 Once you’ve addressed past issues, building a sustainable compliance process keeps you on track as you continue to grow.
+Choosing tax compliance solutions that offer automatic tax calculations and support comprehensive sales across multiple jurisdictions is essential for minimizing risk and ensuring accuracy.

 Before collecting any sales tax, register for a permit in each state where you have nexus.
 Collecting tax without a permit is illegal in most states.